 - Successfully resolved breach of fiduciary duty cases involving owners of closely held companies where the shareholders were also involved in romantic relationships.

-- Represented corporation and majority shareholders in lawsuits alleging breach of fiduciary duties.
+- Represented corporations and majority shareholders in lawsuits alleging breach of fiduciary duties.

-- Represented minority shareholders in lawsuits and disputes against a corporation and its majority shareholders for breach of fiduciary and other duties owed to minority shareholders.
+- Represented minority shareholders lawsuits, arbitration, and disputes against a corporation and its majority shareholders for breach of fiduciary and other duties owned by minority shareholders.